Will your dream vacation destroy the very places you flew thousands of miles to experience?

 But when it comes to the relationship between over-tourism and plastic pollution, the headlines don’t paint the full picture, an expert at Conservation International says.
 While it’s easy to pin these issues on over-tourism alone — more humans equals more trash left behind — the reality is much less black-and-white.

-Take the Galápagos Islands: Plastic bottles line the beaches, trapping and killing young marine iguanas and crabs.
+In the Galápagos Islands, beaches are littered with plastic bottles that can trap and kill young marine iguanas and crabs.
 Plastic bags float throughout the ocean, filling the stomachs of whales and tricking them into feeling full while they slowly starve to death.

 It would be easy to assume this rapid growth in tourism is responsible for the plastics littering the islands’ beaches.
 But in reality, much of the trash washing ashore comes from much farther away.